 - Learn about Budapest’s minority cultures such as LGBTQ+

 - Visit Budapest’s infamous ruin bars

 - Explore Budapest’s Jewish District

 2. Vajdahunyad Castle

 Despite its prime position in City Park, Vajdahunyad Castle remains somewhat of a hidden gem in Budapest.
-While the park itself makes its way onto most Budapest itineraries, the castle rarely gets a mention.
-When we stumbled upon it during our visit, we were surprised we’d not heard about it.
-In our opinion, it’s one of the most beautiful castles in Budapest.
+This is surprising as it’s one of the most beautiful castles in Budapest.

 Entrance Fee: Free to enter the grounds/HUF 1600 to go inside/ Allow: 1 hour

-While several of the caves are accessible and fun for all the family, Palvolgyi Cave is a somewhat more demanding tour.
-The 1-hour long escapade leads you through the longest and most beautiful cave in the Buda Hills.
-But the series of steep climbs and obstacles, alongside confined spaces, mean it’s not for the inexperienced or the faint-hearted.
+For those keen on an adrenaline-pumping adventure, there’s the Palvolgyi Cave tour.
+This 1-hour long escapade leads you through the longest and most beautiful cave in the Buda Hills.
+Not for the inexperienced or the faint-hearted.